wendyg123/wendyg123/README.md

 <!-- Here are some ideas to get you started: -->

 - 🌱 I’m currently learning computer science at UBC
-- 🔭 I’m currently working on brainstorming ideas for a project to do over winter break
 - 📫 How to reach me: wendygreening@telus.net
+<- 🔭 I’m currently working on brainstorming ideas for a project to do over winter break>
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->